neo-mashiro/SUFD/README.rst

 Integration Test
 ^^^^^^^^^^^^^^^^

 First we start the daemon in background, a log file is created.
 We can play with the file server from multiple terminals using ``telnet``.
-With the delay mode turned on, it is easy to observe the reader writer synchronization behaviour.
+With the delay mode turned on, it is easy to observe the reader writer synchronization behavior.

 .. code-block:: bash